 How to avoid migraine triggers like perfume has been a really tough one for me.
 Because it's so hot here in Australia, everyone wears perfume or scented products.
 So many things are out of your control.
 All you can do is know your early warning signals and act fast.

-I have written a number of posts on triggers, so here is the article directory:
+I've written a number of posts on triggers.. here are a few.

 • Migraine Triggers Lead to Head-Splitting Torture